kendyteng/cohort_lifetable/README.md

 ## Instructions for use
 ### How to run the software on your data
 Please see 'lifetable_instruction' file.
-In short, you will need a numeric column in the dataset named 'lifespan'
+In short, you will need a numeric column in the dataset named 'lifespan' to generate the cohort life table.

+&nbsp;